 The DFS5.2 data set has been built to take advantage of ERA-interim, the most recent atmospheric reanalysis produced at ECMWF (Dee et al., 2011).
-ERAi provides the surface atmospheric variables required to drive global ocean hindcasts simulations for the period 1979-2012 and beyond), every 3 hours on a regular grid of resolution ~0.7°.
-Compared to previous reanalyses, it has the great advantage of an increased spatial resolution and denser time sampling that resolves the diurnal cycle.
-However, ERAi is limited to the period 1979-present, and has to be combined to another data set, i.e. ERA40 which does include the period 1958-1978.
-DFS5.2 has been constructed following a 3 step methodology.
+ERAi provides the surface atmospheric variables required to drive global ocean hindcasts simulations for the period 1979-2015.
+Compared to previous reanalyses, it has the advantage of an increased spatial resolution (~0.7°) and denser time sampling (3 hours) that resolves the diurnal cycle.
+However, ERAi is limited to the period 1979-2015, and has to be combined to another data set, e.g. ERA40 which does include the period 1958-1978.
+DFS5.2 has been constructed following a step by step methodology described below.

-1.3.1 Summary of the methodology
+2.1 Summary of the Methodology